 Are Christians required to obey the laws of God?
 What is the answer—the truth—from His Word?

 Jesus never taught that people should just “believe on Him” to receive salvation.
-When a young rich man asked Him what he must do to have “eternal life”—receive salvation—Christ told him, “If you will enter into life, keep the commandments.”
+When a young rich man asked Him what he must do to have “eternal life”—receive salvation—Jesus told him, “If you will enter into life, keep the commandments.”
 Hearing this, the disciples were shocked.
 (So are most ministers and churchmen.)
 They didn’t understand how this was possible and asked, “Who then can be saved?”
 Christ answered, “With men this is impossible; but with God all things are possible” (Matt.
 19:17, 25-26).

-In Mark 7:7-8, Christ said, “Howbeit in vain do they worship Me, teaching for doctrines the commandments of men.
+In Mark 7:7-8, Jesus said, “Howbeit in vain do they worship Me, teaching for doctrines the commandments of men.
 For laying aside the commandment of God, you hold the tradition of men.”
 It is possible to worship Christ in vain.
 It is possible to think about Him, talk about Him and refer to Him often as Lord—ALL IN VAIN!

 War is a long-held tradition of men practiced by hundreds of millions of traditional professing Christians.
 However, notice: “Not every one that says unto Me, Lord, Lord, shall enter into the kingdom of heaven [“of” not “in” heaven]; but he that does the will of My Father which is in heaven” (Matt.
 7:21).
 Paul wrote, “the doers of the law [God’s] shall be justified” (Rom.
 2:13).